ashwin-py/Low-Light-Object-Detection/README.md

 Below preprocess steps were performed on the original dataset.
 - Since some images were saved in PNG with RGBA channel, All images are converted to JPG with RGB channels.
-- Annotaions are in the txt format, So all Class info and Bounding box info is transfered to a single csv file.
+- Annotations are in the txt format, So all Class info and Bounding box info is transferred to a single csv file.
 - Dataset is split in Train and test with ratio of 0.75:0.25
 - Dataset is converted to TFRecord format.
 - Label_map with 12 classes